jchook/tappable-php/src/Smtp/NOTES.md

 This is a line-based parser so far.
 Let it be known!

+---

+## Transactions

+Unsure whether to allow client and server to manage multiple transactions at a time.

+On the one hand I like the simplicity of only maintaining a single transaction per agent instance.
+That dramatically simplifies things and means we do not need to pass the transaction around everywhere or worry about tons of stale transaction data getting lost in middleware instance state.

+In the single transaction scenario, a concurrent agent would need to manage instances/factories of the non-concurrent agents, one per transaction, and could flush the entire client instance and all of its middleware whenever a transaction completes, or perhaps maintain 10 or so of them and reuse them.

+Yeah I kinda like that best.
+It keeps the middleware from needing to manage multiple transactions.

 4.5.1.
 Minimum Implementation

    In order to make SMTP workable, the following minimum implementation